alyoshark/resourcex/README.md

 comparing to traditional [Flux Architecture](https://facebook.github.io/flux/).

-By using the utilities inside, plus some observable enhancement tools in your favorite MVVM framework, global store can be organized into a set of highly structured resources.
+By using the utilities inside, plus some observable enhancement tools in your favorite MVVM framework, global store can be organized into a set of highly structured **resources**.
 Each resource exposes its value and corresponding mutating actions.
 In this way, frontend applications can integrate with backend RESTful API with less boilerplate.